Identity theft and fraud protection for your finances, personal info, and devices.

 If you’ve given money or gift cards to a scammer, there’s a good chance that your money is gone for good.
 However, it’s not a lost cause.

-Here’s how you can try to get your money back, depending on the payment method that you used:
+Here’s how you can try to get your money back if you've been scammed over the phone, depending on the payment method that you used:

 How To Talk To Your Family About Grandparent Scams